top of page

-Let’s talk about one of the most overhyped “rules” out there: everything has to match.
+Let’s talk about one of the most overhyped “rules” in home design — the one that says everything has to match.

 There’s a difference between coordinated and cohesive.